rome/tools/packages/@romejs/compiler/lint/rules/js/noSetterReturn.test.md

  unknown:4:6 lint/js/noSetterReturn ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Setter cannot return a value
+  ✖ Do not return a value at the end of a setter method.

     2 │   set name(value) {
     3 │     if (!value) {